RadoslavaS/RadoslavaS.github.io/_pages/cv.md

 | **University**         |
 |                        |
-|September.2021-now             | **PhD student**, University of Bern, Switzerland - Cognitive Computational Neuroscience group
+| Sept.
+2021-now             | **PhD student**, University of Bern, Switzerland - Cognitive Computational Neuroscience group
 |                        |
 |                        |
-|May.2020             | Diploma (MSc.) in **Statistics** with focus of Data Science, Johannes Kepler University, Linz, Austria
+| May 2020             | Diploma (MSc.) in **Statistics** with focus of Data Science, Johannes Kepler University, Linz, Austria
 |                        |
-|June.2017              | Diploma (Bc.) in **Mathematics** with focus on economics and banking, Palacký University Olomouc, Czech republic
+| June 2017              | Diploma (Bc.) in **Mathematics** with focus on economics and banking, Palacký University Olomouc, Czech republic
 |                        |

 | **Attended courses**  |
 |                        |
-|April.2024              |**European Causal Inference Meeting** Copenhagen, Denmark
+|April 2024              |**European Causal Inference Meeting** Copenhagen, Denmark
-|February.2024          | **Causal Thinking in Clinical Trials** by Basel Biometrics Society, Basel, Switzerland
+|February 2024          | **Causal Thinking in Clinical Trials** by Basel Biometrics Society, Basel, Switzerland
-|June.2023               | **Prob AI** Summer school on probabilistic modeling, Trondheim, Norway
+|June 2023               | **Prob AI** Summer school on probabilistic modeling, Trondheim, Norway
 |                        |

 | **High School**         |
 |                        |
-|June.2013             | Matura, Billingual grammar school, Liptovský Mikuláš, Slovakia
+| June 2013             | Matura, Billingual grammar school, Liptovský Mikuláš, Slovakia
 |                        |

 ### Work Experience ###

-| 2021-now     |**PhD Student**, *University of Applied Sciences and Arts of Southern Switzerland (SUPSI), Lugano, Switzerland - Institute for Digital Technologies for Personalized Healthcare (MeDiTech) - Biomedical Signal Processing group (BSP)*
+| 2021 - now     |**PhD Student**, *University of Applied Sciences and Arts of Southern Switzerland (SUPSI), Lugano, Switzerland - Institute for Digital Technologies for Personalized Healthcare (MeDiTech) - Biomedical Signal Processing group (BSP)*
 | | Design and development of personalised adaptive behavioral change support system on top of the existing mHealth solution with utilisation of bandit algorithms and behavioral modelling.
 | | Deriving statistical and causal insights on a personalised and population level from longitudinal data collected with wearable devices, digital diaries, other contextual information and validated questionnaires.
 | | Statistical consulting for other projects.